CivicDataLab/civicdatalab.github.io/content/team/nupura/index.md

 image: ./nupura.jpeg
 accentcolor:
 sectors: Education, DPG&I and Responsible AI
-projects: "Democratising Action for Attainment, Open Budgets India Platform - 2.0, ParakhAI, Building a Unified National Data Exchange Platform for Better Data Governance, Understanding Data: Practical Foundations for Non-Tech Learners"
+projects: "Democratising Action for Attainment, Open Budgets India Platform - 2.0, ParakhAI, Building a Unified National Data Exchange Platform for Better Data Governance, Understanding Data: Practical Foundations for Non-Tech Learners, Data-Driven Decision Making (DDDM) Micro-Credential Course"
 ---

 My approach is highly interactive and user centric.
 As a reseracher, I believe in understanding users' pain areas and having an empathetic approach to the research process.
 Being from a design background my focus highly relies on Design Thinking Methodologies.